TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Introduction/Index.rst

 Dependency Management
 ~~~~~~~~~~~~~~~~~~~~~

 Another important benefit or a TYPO3 extension is the fact that dependencies to other extensions and/or the TYPO3 version can be defined.
 This makes deployments easier and more fail-safe.
 This feature is called "Dependency Management".
 Most TYPO3 sites require a number of extensions.
-This could be "News" or "..." for example.
-By building a site package extension, which could contain global configuration for these add-ons, the dependencies can be defined easily.
-When the site package extension is installed in an empty TYPO3 instance, all dependent extensions are downloaded from the TER and installed automatically.
+This could be "News", "Powermail" or "RealURL" for example.
+By building a site package extension, which may contain global configuration for these add-ons, the dependencies can be defined.
+When the site package extension is installed in an empty TYPO3 instance, all dependent extensions are downloaded from the `TYPO3 Extension Repository <https://extensions.typo3.org>`_ and installed automatically.

 Clean Separation from the Userspace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~